Mxkyp/mpawlos.com/content/Technical/React.md

 3. Import a ***named*** component from a different file: **import {Component} from "pathToFile"**
 4. Import a ***default*** component from a diffrent file: **import Component from "pathToFile"**

-## Importing Javascript variables into components
+## Importing Javascript statments into components
 We do it by using curly braces for instance, say we have:\
 const String address = "..."
 then we would use it in a function ShowImage like so: